ava-labs/subnet-evm/predicate/README.md

-# Predicate Utils
+# Predicate

-This package provides simple helpers to pack/unpack byte slices for a predicate transaction, where a byte slice of size N is encoded in the access list of a transaction.
+This package contains the predicate data structure and its encoding and helper functions to unpack/pack the data structure.

 ## Encoding